 Please note: There will be an additional charge if soot disposal is required.

-In addition to the Service Contract, we will provide labor and equipment to perform the following:
+In addition to the Service Contract, we will provide labor and equipment to clean your dirty boiler by performing the following:

-Open all fireside boiler access doors in order to brush and vacuum clean all boiler tubes, near the boiler breeching, and the chimney base free of soot; Inspect refractories; Dismantle the existing Low Water Cut Offs; Clean float and bowl; Inspect linkage and test switches; Reassemble and test Low Water Cut Off operation; Install/Replace Stack Thermometers.
+Open all fireside boiler access doors in order to brush and vacuum clean all boiler tubes, near the boiler breeching, and the chimney base free of soot; Inspect refractories; Dismantle the existing Low Water Cut Offs; Clean float and bowl as well as the heat exchanger; Inspect linkage and test switches; Reassemble and test Low Water Cut Off operation; Install/Replace Stack Thermometers.

 Please note: This option includes soot disposal for one (1) bag.
 There will be additional charges if fireside gaskets or excessive soot disposal are required.